 Step 3.
 Withdraw your Golem GNT

-While the exchanges have ramped up their security in recent times, we always recommend withdrawing your digital assets as soon as possible as it’s much safer to store cryptocurrency in a Wallet.
+While the exchanges have ramped up their security in recent times, we always recommend withdrawing your digital assets as soon as you buy Golem as it’s much safer to store cryptocurrency in a wallet.

 How to trade Golem GNT – step-by-step guide

-If you’re looking to trade, you might not want to bother with a wallet as you won’t be acquiring funds, instead, you’ll be speculating on the value of your chosen cryptocurrency and predicting whether it will go up or down over a given period of time.
+If you’re looking to trade rather than buy Golem, you might not want to bother with a wallet as you won’t be acquiring funds, instead, you’ll be speculating on the value of your chosen cryptocurrency and predicting whether it will go up or down over a given period of time.